discretize/discretize-guides/guides/meta-explained/index.md

 </Tab>
 </Tabs>

-Removing one of these 5 classes will introduce new issues or be strictly worse.
+Removing one of these 5 classes will introduce some new issues that will require some adapting to overcome.

 Removing <Specialization name="Firebrand"/> + <Specialization name="Renegade"/>: the only other class, which can provide <Boon name="Alacrity"/> is the <Specialization name="Chronomancer"/>.
 However, <Specialization name="Chronomancer"/> needs to play perfectly to keep up 5-man <Boon name="Quickness"/> and <Boon name="Alacrity"/> and is therefore considered an unreliable boon provider.
 CC is comparable to what <Specialization name="Renegade"/> provides but lacking <Skill name="bane signet"/> and <Trait name="assassinspresence"/>!
 Also <Boon name="Might"/> becomes a bigger issue without a <Specialization name="Renegade"/>.